José González Valencia: Beginning of approval process

 On 5 March 2018, the STF minister José Celso de Mello Filho agreed to transfer González Valencia to the Federal Penitentiary of Mossoró (pt) from the Regional Superintendence of the Federal Police in Ceará.
 When the request was initially denied months prior, the Federal Police asked the STF to reconsider the application.
 The STF looked at the evidence presented and approved the transfer after considering that the federal penitentiary had better security measures, especially during night time, and that there was vacancy for him.

 On 16 October 2018, the United States Department of State, Justice, and Treasury announced a joint law enforcement measure against the CJNG, and publicized previously sealed indictments from the United States District Court for the District of Columbia accusing González Valencia of being involved in international drug trafficking.
 Through the Narcotics Rewards Program, the U.S. government confirmed they were offering up to US$5 million for information that led to his arrest.
 According to sealed court files under federal judge Beryl A. Howell, González Valencia participated in the distribution of 5 kg (11 lb) or more of cocaine from Mexico and elsewhere for illegal importation into the U.S. from 2006 to 2016.
 If convicted, the indictment stated that González Valencia would have to forfeit the proceeds he made from the violation.

-On 11 December 2018, Celso de Mello approved his extradition process, and he was finally extradited on the 10th of November 2021.
+On 11 December 2018, Celso de Mello approved his extradition process.

+Extradition and sentence

+On 10 November 2021, González Valencia was finally extradited to the United States.

+On 20 June 2025, González Valencia was sentenced in a Washington D.C. federal court to 30 years in prison after entering a guilty plea.